khamidou/khamidou.github.io/_drafts/writing_sms_based_auth_for_rails_apps.markdown

 [^readable]: They're very readable, if not a little dry.
 [^google_authenticator]: This is especially important when you're using an app like the Google Authenticator to auth you.
-[^drift]: Of course, this approach has problems too: it's necessary to keep the two systems in sync.
+[^drift]: Of course, this approach has problems too: it's necessary to keep the two systems in more or less in sync.
+There is an error compensation mechanism built in the algorithm -- it's recommended that the server looks up one or two values in the before the generated time